aliceh/Master-branch-protector/README.md

 This is a simple web service listening for organization events to know when a repository has been created.
 When a repository is created, the protection on master branch is automatically enabled, and an issue is created in the repository where a designated person is notified with a @mention that outlines the protections that were added.

-# Instructions to run on Ubuntu
+# Instructions for installing dependencies on Ubuntu

 sudo apt-get update